 Berries you can find on Cape Spear Path include bakeapples, blueberries, wild strawberries, crackerberries, raspberries, cranberries, marshberries and blackberries.

-Photos and stories featuring Cape Spear Path:
+More photos and stories on Cape Spear Path:

 - Cape Spear light beams - December 2016